-A long time ago, when I was young, besides my efficiency and productivity endeavors[!], I had the opportunity to involved with and study various martial arts, both from a physical as well as from a philosophical and a historical point of view.
+A long time ago, when I was young, besides my efficiency and productivity endeavors[!], I had the opportunity to involve with and study various martial arts, both from a physical as well as from a philosophical and a historical point of view.
 Even though, never I have the time (or the ambition, for that matter) to reach to a belt, or go ahead to a higher level, I get some valuable lessons, that I use them later in my life, on various occasions.

 A Framework of Thought

 Two of the common denominators in all the martial arts I have studied was the principles of a) the uninterrupted movement and b) the detachment from opponent’s movement.
 This was truer, in Kendo, especially because in this discipline you are training in the use of weapons (swords, Katana in particular, and Bokken in the practice sessions).

 Kendo, in its today form, is:

 Later on, the same principles I have found in the writings of Mihaly Csikszentmihalyi about Flow and I was surprised about the common ground shared both by martial arts principles and modern psychology.

 “Flow is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.”(From Wikipedia: Flow))

 What was more impressive, though, was that even though unconsciously, I was using the same principles in my day to day work and activities!!!
 For example when I was learning how to drive a car, every stimulus should be processed in order to execute.
 Now, that I’m in a state of unconscious competence! (according the Four stages of competence model) for that skill (driving), a major part of driving a car for me (and for most drivers) operates in a flow-like state.